Course

 Pain Scales

-Pain scales are useful tools that the nurse can use to assess and rate a patient's pain.
-There are several different scales that can be used in different clinical situations, and it is up to the nurse's judgment to determine which is the most appropriate one to use.
+Pain scales are useful tools for nurses to assess and rate patients' pain.
+Several different scales can be used in different clinical situations, and it is up to the nurse's judgment to determine which is the most appropriate one to use [30].

 Number Rating Scale